 Ride

-The ride quality of a commuter bike plays a crucial role in determining your comfort and safety, influencing how frequently you ride it.
+The ride quality of a commuter bike plays a crucial role in determining your comfort and safety, which in turn influences how frequently you ride it.
 All bikes in this review are somewhat different, and their comfort, features, components, and handling vary.
 Various factors, like wheel size and geometry, affect how a bike handles at speed or while turning.
-Seated body position, saddle shape, grips, and cockpit layout dictate rider comfort.
-Meanwhile, integrated lights, fenders, cargo racks, and suspension can enhance each model's user-friendliness and rider experience.
+Seated body position, saddle shape, grips, and cockpit layout all contribute to rider comfort.
+Meanwhile, integrated lights, fenders, cargo racks, and suspension can enhance the user-friendliness and rider experience of each model.
 We don't consider the technical interface in the ride metric, as that is accounted for later.

 Credit: Joshua Hutchens